Pincer-org/Pincer/docs/interactions.rst

         # Returns the name of the user that initiated the interaction
         return word

-Arguments will be an optional slash command argument if they have a default value in Python.
+Parameters will be an optional slash command arguments if they have a default value in Python.

 .. code-block:: python